 The study also tracked a few other trust-related outcomes and found—again quite consistently—that people with more generalized trust are more likely to report good or excellent health, and are more likely to describe themselves as “very happy.”

 The study was published in the online journal PLoS ONE.

-You can find David DiSalvo on Twitter @neuronarrative and at his website, The Daily Brain.
-His latest book is Brain Changer: How Harnessing Your Brain’s Power To Adapt Can Change Your Life.
+The author's latest book is Brain Changer: How Harnessing Your Brain’s Power To Adapt Can Change Your Life.